fancydrones/x500-cm4/README.md

 - __Companion:__ Small web interface to modify the most common configurations.
 Can also be used to restart the different apps.
 Either if they misbehave, or you need to restart after changing config.

 ## TODOs
-- [x] Use Kustomize to deploy in Github Actions
-- [x] Update scripts to use Github
-- [x] Remove refences to Gitlab
 - [ ] Update Streamer to support AMD64 aarch
-- [ ] Scope workflows to updates in relevant paths only
+- [x] Scope workflows to updates in relevant paths only
 - [ ] Publish documentation using Github Pages
+- [ ] Move documentation to use Github Pages (/docs)
 - [ ] Document use of pan/tilt servoes
 - [ ] Document 3D model for pant/tilt setup
 - [ ] Document hardware installation